Can you remember your first time?

-Housemaid Knee – excessive kneeling, Also common workers include plumber, carpet fitters
+Housemaid Knee – excessive kneeling, Also common workers include plumbers, carpet fitters

-Jumper’s Knee – excessive jumping in sports (long jumpers) Also common in HGV drivers.
+Jumper’s Knee – excessive jumping in sports (long jumpers) is Also common in HGV drivers.

 Runner’s Knee – common in runners.
 Also common in office workers (prolonged sitting with knees bent)

-Texting Thumb – well you guess it! – excessive clicking with the thumb e.g. gamers, programmers
+Texting Thumb – well you guessed it! – excessive clicking with the thumb e.g. gamers, programmers